The strategic role of a Solution Architect

 Up until this point, it’s pretty simple, right?
 Basically, Solution Architecture is the process of designing solutions that meet a company’s set of needs.
 Normally, the solution architecture is overseen and directed by a Solution Architect.
 And here is where we go deep.

-It’s important that we shed light on who is a Solution Architect and what does a Solutions Architect do because, in recent years, the term has been floating around all over the software development world without a clear sense of direction.
+It’s important that we shed light on who is a Solution Architect and what a Solutions Architect does because, in recent years, the term has been floating around all over the software development world without a clear sense of direction.

 Solution Architects should possess a combination of skills in order to help design, build and lead the execution of a solution with precision and effectiveness.
 In the following section of this article, we are going to dissect the skills anatomy of a formidable Solution Architect.